pymc-devs/pymc/docs/source/contributing/developer_guide_implementing_distribution.md

     def logp(value, param1, param2):
         logp_expression = value * (param1 + at.log(param2))

+        # A switch is often used to enforce the distribution support domain
+        bounded_logp_expression = at.switch(
+            at.gt(value >= 0),
+            logp_expression,
+            -np.inf,
+        )

-         # We use `bound` for parameter validation.
+        # We use `check_parameters` for parameter validation.
 After the default expression,
         # multiple comma-separated symbolic conditions can be added.
 Whenever
-         # a bound is invalidated, the returned expression evaluates to `-np.inf`
+        # a bound is invalidated, the returned expression raises an error with the message
+        # defined in the optional `msg` keyword argument.
-         return bound(
+        return check_parameters(
             logp_expression,
-            value >= 0,
             param2 >= 0,
-            # There is one sneaky optional keyowrd argument, that converts an
-            # otherwise elemwise `bound` to a reduced scalar bound.
-This is usually
-            # needed for multivariate distributions where the dimensionality
-            # of the bound conditions does not match that of the "value" / "logp"
-            # By default it is set to `True`.
-            broadcast_conditions=True,
+            msg="param2 >= 0",
     )

     # logcdf works the same way as logp.
-For bounded variables, it is expected
+For bounded variables, it is expected to return
-    # to return `-inf` for values below the domain start and `0` for values
+    # `-inf` for values below the domain start and `0` for values above the domain end.
-    # above the domain end, but only when the parameters are valid.
     def logcdf(value, param1, param2):
         ...